The legal requirements for starting a business

 Insurances

 Some insurances for your business are not mandatory, but advisable, and others are compulsory, such as Employer’s Liability Insurance.
 Always seek advice to ensure you have the appropriate insurance for your business.
-There are many specialist insurance brokers you can talk to or trade associations who often have special member deals.
+See our guide to the different types of insurance for more information.

 Music

-If you play music that can be heard by members of the public, you may need a licence from the Performing Rights Society, to find out more information look at www.prsformusic.com.
+If you play music that can be heard by members of the public, you may need a licence from the Performing Rights Society.

 Intellectual Property

 Whilst you may have Intellectual Property for your business, you do need to ensure you are not breaching that of any other business by trade mark, design, copyright infringement (think about your business name), even down to the images you may use on social media.
-Check out www.ipo.gov.uk for further information.
+Check out the Intellectual Property Office website for further information.

 Health and Safety

-Health and Safety for your business is a must, visit www.hse.gov.uk for a wealth of advice and information, including how to carry out risk assessments.
+Ensuring you meet required Health and Safety standards for your business is a must.
+You can visit the Health and Safety Executive’s website for a wealth of advice and information, including how to carry out risk assessments.
 There is a minimum standard for health and safety no matter what the nature of your business is.

 If you have five or more employees, it is a legal obligation to have a written risk assessment.
 Ensure you have a policy in place that considers the health, safety and welfare of staff, customers and suppliers.
 In addition, ensure that you have an accident book available and if appropriate a first aid kit.